top of page

 • Due to our large flock size & lack of man-power, unfortunately we've had to stop fermenting feed, but definitely recommend it.
 We hope to eventually return to fermenting feed.

-• We have grown fodder (2013-2014), and hope to modify the system to be more user-friendly, plus find a reliable source of whole grains suitable for sprouting.
+• We have grown fodder (2013-2014), but don't currently.
+The biggest hurdle was finding a reliable source of whole grains suitable for sprouting.

 • We tried growing meal worms in 2014, but due to moving & grain mites, had to stop.